West Penwith's Menhirs

 There are two collections of holed stones in Penwith, one in the Merry Maidens stone circle complex and the other in the Tregeseal complex - and nowhere else.

 There are no other holed stones of this kind anywhere to compare it with.
-So, little can be said about this stone, even though it is so well-known and iconic.
-Tradition has it that climbing through it heals various diseases.
-It's a really nice stone and well worth a pilgrimage!
+So, little definite can be said about this stone, even though it is so well-known and iconic.
+Tradition has it that climbing through it heals various diseases such as rickets.
+It's a really nice stone, well crafted and well worth a pilgrimage!

 Next: the crown jewels of megalithic Belerion, the stone circles and their complexes.